 Did a roof at Karahan Tepe block the alignment?

-Artistic representations of the site suggest the main enclosure at Karahan Tepe once had a roof, held up by the T-pillars.
-However, no evidence of any roofs have been found at either Karahan Tepe or Göbekli Tepe.
-Only circumstantial evidence suggesting these were instead ‘houses’ (albeit ones incredibly rich in symbolic content, built with up to 18ft-tall monoliths).15 In regards to Karahan Tepe, if one was in place, it would have been quite possibly the largest in the world at the time, as the enclosure is 75 feet wide.
+Artistic representations of the site suggest the main enclosure at Karahan Tepe once had a roof held up by the T-pillars.
+However, no evidence of any roofs has been found at either Karahan Tepe or Göbekli Tepe.
+Only circumstantial evidence suggests these were instead ‘houses’.18 In regards to Karahan Tepe, if a roof was in place, it would have been quite possibly the largest in the world at the time, as the enclosure is nearly 23 m (75 ft) wide.
 Even if one was in place, it could easily have left an opening to the southeast to allow the low passing of the sun to illuminate the stone head on the winter solstice.

 Having a temporary roof over the Pillar Shrine may have some basis in reality as it has clear ledges and flat surfaces to place one there.
 However, the two rows of pillars are at different heights, and the top of the head is also slightly higher than both.
 Furthermore, a roof being used during this time of year would have certainly enhanced the experience, illuminating the chamber in a more profound way.

 The winter solstice phenomena, having been directly observed in real-time, is hard to ignore, so even if a roof once existed, it may not have hindered astronomical observations, much like we find at sites such as Newgrange.